anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-2-undersanding-encapsulation.md

 ---

 Just like integers and strings, classes are a data type.
 The only difference is that classes are user-defined (you decide what it has).
-They act as templated for creating objects.
+They act as templates for creating objects.
 Objects are variables that are created when you initialize classes.
-Take for exapmle an `Integer` and a `Person` class.
+Take for example an `Integer` and a `Person` class.

 ```cpp
 // int is the data type and x is the variable